Anvikarp/knitvcrochet/README.md

 This project addresses an important labor rights issue in the textile industry.
 While knitted fabrics can be mass-produced using industrial machinery, crochet work can only be done by hand.
 This makes crochet items significantly more labor-intensive, with a single piece potentially requiring dozens of hours of skilled handwork.

-The ability to automatically identify crochet versus knit textiles can help detect potential worker exploitation when labor-intensive items are sold at very low prices.
+The ability to automatically identify crochet versus knit textiles can help detect potential worker exploitation when crochet items are sold at very low prices.

 ## Results